 You can apply for a Global Talent visa to work in the UK if you’re a leader or potential leader in arts & culture, under which there is a fashion designer stream.
 Applications can be made here.
 The Arts Council is the endorsing body for visas in arts & culture, including fashion.
 Further information can be found here.

-From the summer of 2021 a new “Graduate” route allowing a 2-year post-study work visa.
+From the summer of 2021 a new “Graduate” route allowing a 2-year post-study work visa will be introduced.

 Potential Changes to Employment Law Post-Brexit